 a.
 For the rental portion, the assessed value attributed to the rental housing less the Base Value for the rental portion, the sum of which is multiplied by the percentage of useable square footage comprising the rental Market Rate Residential Units to the total useable square footage of the rental residential portion of the HD Project.

 b.
-For a given unit in the for-sale portion, the assessed value attributed to the for-sale portion less the Base Value for the for-sale portion, the sum of which is multiplied by the percentage of useable square footage comprising the all of the for-sale Market Rate Residential Units to the total useable square footage of the for-sale portion of the HD Project, the product of which is multiplied by the percentage of useable square footage comprising the given for-sale Market Rate Residential Unit to the total useable square footage of all for-sale Market Rate Residential Units.
+For a given unit in the for-sale portion, the assessed value attributed to the for-sale portion less the Base Value for the for-sale portion, the sum of which is multiplied by the percentage of useable square footage comprising all of the for-sale Market Rate Residential Units to the total useable square footage of the for-sale portion of the HD Project, the product of which is multiplied by the percentage of useable square footage comprising the given for-sale Market Rate Residential Unit to the total useable square footage of all for-sale Market Rate Residential Units.

 (c) Base Value.
-The Base Value is the assessed value of the parcel of the property as of the fiscal year in which a HD Tax Increment Exemption Agreement is executed by the Sponsor and the Municipality with respect to that parcel, and prior to the start of any Substantial Rehabilitation activities, including demolition minus the assessed value attributable to any portion of the property that was assessed as other than residential in the applicable fiscal year and remains non-residential after completion of Substantial Rehabilitation.
-In the case of HD Projects in which the residential housing is a mix of rental and for-sale units, the Base Value shall be apportioned between the rental and for-sale units based upon their respective proportion of the usable square footage upon the completion of Substantial Rehabilitation.
+The Base Value is the assessed value of the parcel of the property as of the fiscal year in which a HD Tax Increment Exemption Agreement is executed by the Sponsor and the Municipality with respect to that parcel, and prior to the start of any new construction or Substantial Rehabilitation activities, including demolition minus the assessed value attributable to any portion of the property that was assessed as other than residential in the applicable fiscal year and remains non-residential after completion of new construction or Substantial Rehabilitation.
+In the case of HD Projects in which the residential housing is a mix of rental and for-sale units, the Base Value shall be apportioned between the rental and for-sale units based upon their respective proportion of the usable square footage upon the completion of new construction or Substantial Rehabilitation.

 (2) HD Tax Increment Exemption Agreements.
 The terms of a HD Tax Increment Exemption shall be set forth in a HD Tax Increment Exemption Agreement executed by the Sponsor and the Municipality.